About Dennis Maorwe

 My guiding philosophy

-At Oracle, my work took me from Africa to Europe and beyond, giving me invaluable experiences.
-I immersed myself in diverse cultures and developed a forward-thinking, cosmopolitan perspective.
-However, my job wasn’t perfect, and over time, started to feel like a Sisyphean journey with no escape.
-I needed to engage with life in a way that reflected the person I was becoming, not the person I used to be.
+At Oracle, my work took me from Africa to Europe and beyond, exposing me to worlds far larger than the one I had grown up imagining.
+Immersed in different cultures, I developed a forward-looking, cosmopolitan outlook, but over time, the work itself began to feel like a Sisyphean loop, effort without escape.
+I felt an increasing urgency to engage with life in a way that reflected who I was becoming, not who I had been.

 Writing